Tyne and Wear Metro

-During 2016, Nexus launched a programme to replace its existing rolling stock, which dates back to the 1980s.
+During 2016, Nexus launched a programme to replace its existing rolling stock, which dates back to the system's opening in 1980.
 Under the Metro Flow scheme, announced in March 2020, works costing £103 million are to increase the service frequency from five to six trains per hour, reduce journey times and improve reliability levels.
-The first replacement Class 555 articulated light rail train entered passenger service on 18 December 2024.
+The first train entered passenger service on 18 December 2024, while routine Metrocar passenger service ended on 26 June 2026.